groupon/sparklint/README.md

 * Server only config
     - `-f [FileName]`: Filename of an Spark event log source to use.
     - `-d [DirectoryName]`: Directory of an Spark event log sources to use.
 Read in filename sort order.
+    - `--historyServer [DirectoryName]`: Directory of an Spark event log sources to use.
+Read in filename sort order.
     - `-p [pollRate]`: The interval (in seconds) between polling for changes in directory and history event sources.
     - `-r`: Set the flag in order to run each buffer through to their end state on startup.